NwCoder21/Linux-Sandbox/Compression/Compression.md

 # Syntax

-To compress a file using one of the three above compression commmands,
+To compress a file using one of the three above compression commands,

 ```yaml
 <compression_utility> [option] <file_name>